Softhouse/raspberry-cluster/README.md

 ## Creating a Kubernetes cluster

+Each cluster consists of 4 nodes.
 Organize yourselves so that each team member chooses 1 node to configure then perform the following steps:

 1. SSH into your node `k8-t<team>-n<node>.local`